Get your team started in minutes

 This template corrects that by giving you a straightforward plan.
 It shows how to set up access so that it is secure and simple.
 Your workloads get only the access they need.
 You reduce the possibility of someone having access to those workloads to access sensitive data.
 You also make your whole Kubernetes setup simpler to understand and manage.

-You can use it when:
+You can utilize it when:

 • You are creating a new Kubernetes cluster.